nikhildoifode/fifa_20_players_visualization/ReadMe.md

 2. Node

 # Steps to start the application
-1. Start the server
+1. Starting the server
+// Open new terminal
 cd server
 python3 app.py

-2. Start the client
+2. Starting the client
+// Open new terminal
 cd client
 npm install
 npm run serve